henrychen11/cryptos/README.md

 * Backend
   * MongoDB, ExpressJS, NodeJS, Mongoose.JS
+  * The backend will make periodic requests to the Bittrex API and then store coin and exchange data in the database.
+API requests from our frontend will hit an action in our backend that sends coin data from our database, and not from the foreign API.
+    * The data will be served to the frontend in JSON format via Express.

 * Frontend
   * ReactNative for App, ChartJS,  HTML/CSS/JS for browser demo/splash page
+  * The frontend will implement calls to the backend API for current cryptocurrency data and allows users to swipe to change between list of coins & news search
+  * Selected coin to show coin specific info on the bottom & swipe to navigate between:
+    * News
+    * Data
+    * Graph
+    * Touch pricing to change between
+    * % change
+    * $ change
+    * Bitcoin change (Last 24 hours)

 * Refining API Data